dnmfarrell/berrybrew/README.md

 If you installed via any other method:

+First, run the `berrybrew associate unset` if you're managing the `.pl` file association with `berrybrew`.

-First run the `berrybrew unconfig` command which removes the `PATH` environment variables for any in-use Perl installation, and then removes `berrybrew` from the `PATH` as well.
+Then, run the `berrybrew unconfig` command which removes the `PATH` environment variables for any in-use Perl installation, and then removes `berrybrew` from the `PATH` as well.